vdbrink/vdbrink.github.io/buy/index.md

 * [Zigbee Smart home - Best Buy Tips](smart_home_best_buy_tips) For creating a smart home.
 * [ESPHome DIY sensors - Best Buy Tips](esphome_diy) for all kinds or hardware buy tips to create your own sensors.
+* [Batteries - Best Buy Tips](batteries) for all kinds of batteries to power your sensors.